Please note, this year we will have in-person, remote, and blended projects.

 5. How do I know if I'm qualified for the types of projects that will be available?

 Teachers use a strong set of skills to lead their classrooms!
-The wide variety of projects we have require a wide array of skills.
-Different Mentors look for different skills, depending on the projects they manage.
-Here are the top skills Mentors look for: Communication skills, Excel, PowerPoint, coding, curriculum development/ instructional design, educational research, technology, and analytical skills.
+The wide variety of projects in our program require a wide array of skills.
+Different Project Mentors look for different skills, depending on the projects they manage.
+Here are the top skills Project Mentors look for: Communication skills, Excel, PowerPoint, coding, curriculum development/ instructional design, educational research, technology, and analytical skills.

 Completing the Application: